top of page

 By Small and Simple Things

-I enjoy working through the worn pages of a recipe book that served a family and their needs well.
-My cookbooks are full of family memories - some meals that went very well, and some that sparked a rebellion.
-I cherish recipes my friends have shared with me over the years, and recipes I shared.
+I enjoy working through the worn pages that serve a family and their needs well.
+My cookbooks are full of family memories - some meals went very well, and some sparked a rebellion.
+I cherish the recipes my friends have shared with me over the years and the recipes I have shared.

 The recipes are as different as the people who gave them to me.
 Some are healthy, and some are not.
-(But well worth the cheat) Some are easy, and some are not.
-Some were freely given and some required a sacred vow that I'd never share with anyone else.
+(But well worth the cheat.)
+Some are easy, and some are not.
+Some were freely given, and others required a sacred vow never to share the recipe with anyone else.

 The funniest time I shared a recipe was before we moved from Texas.
-The packers had come and I was in my kitchen working in a maze of stacks of boxes.
+The packers had come and I was in my kitchen working in a maze of boxes.
 There was a knock on my door from one of my neighbors.
 I was surprised to see her as she had never been one to come inside and visit, and I was so touched that she wanted to say goodbye.
-She asked a few awkward questions as we stood amongst the boxes and finally, she revealed what she came for.
+She asked a few awkward questions as we stood amongst the boxes and finally revealed what she had come for.

 “Do you think I could have that cookie recipe you use every Christmas when you bring us goodies?”

+“Do you think I could have that cookie recipe you use every Christmas when you bring us goodies?”
 I started to laugh.
-I went to my box of cookbooks, pulled it out and she took a quick picture.
-I think we did more real bonding that day over a recipe than we had in the 20 years we lived next door and chatted occasionally out in the front yard.
+I went to my box of cookbooks, pulled one out, and my neighbor took a picture of the recipe.
+That day, we did more real bonding over a recipe than in the years we lived next door to each other.

-This talk of recipes may seem like a small thing, and yet they have had such a profound impact on my life.
-Very often out of simple things come our greatest blessings - blessings of friendship, service, love, and acceptance.
+This talk of recipes may seem like a small thing, yet they have had such a profound impact on my life.
+Very often, our greatest blessings come out of simple things—blessings of friendship, service, love, and acceptance.

-We get so busy with all the noise and BIG things of life, that we sometimes miss the fact that the things that mean the most - that can have a profound and long-lasting impact - can be found among the simplest of things.
+We get so busy with all the noise and BIG things of life that we sometimes miss the things that mean the most—the things that can have a profound and long-lasting impact, and they are often among the simplest things.

 I am happy to send you any of the recipes discussed in this article.